Tackling handset crime… intelligently

 How do you grow revenue without increasing risk?

-Using the Trustonic Telecoms Platform, MNOs can reduce losses resulting from handset fraud, while increasing revenue without the associated risk.
+Using the Trustonic device locking platform, MNOs can reduce losses resulting from handset fraud, while increasing revenue without the associated risk.
 The platform achieves this by providing operators with full granular control over a device throughout its lifecycle, including the ability to put a device beyond use.
 You can use the platform to:

 Offer more device financing without increasing risk